hengshuaiyao/HengshuaiYao.github.io/README.md

 ## Robocup Soccer
 I was a member of TsinghuAeolus (soccer simulation team at Tsinghua University) for World Cup Simulation League.
-A game of our team TsinghuAeolus playing against Everest in the final match at Robocup 2003.
-The player was based on hierarchical reinforcement learning.
+Here shows a game of our team TsinghuAeolus playing against Everest in the final match at Robocup 2003.
+Our TsinghuAeolus was based on hierarchical reinforcement learning.
 Decisions the player has to make include: dribbling, passing, running, shooting, goal keeping, positioning (team position), resting, defending, etc. A high-level policy learns how to select a decision, and a low-level controller executes the selected decision.
 Both the high-level and low-level controller were learned using reinforcement learning.
 <video src="videos/2d simulation game short.mp4" width="640" height="400" autoplay controls preload></video>

 ## Tetris
-Using a policy iteration algorithm to play a Tetris game.
-In this game, only considering the "S" and "Z" shapes (harder than the original game).
+I developed a policy iteration algorithm to play a Tetris game.
+In this game, there are only hard shapes: "S" and "Z".
 The player was trained with data of randomly playing the game.
 <video src="videos/SZ tetris game short.mp4" width="640" height="400" autoplay controls preload></video>

 ## Openprice